diku-dk/futhark/docs/performance.rst

 Particularly with the GPU backends, ``reduce_by_index`` is much faster when the operator involves a single 32-bit or 64-bit value.
-Even if you really want an 8-bit or 16-bit result, it may be faster to compute it as a 32-bit and 64-bit quantity, and then mask off the excess bits after the histogram has been computed.
+Even if you really want an 8-bit or 16-bit result, it may be faster to compute it with a 32-bit or 64-bit type and manually mask off the excess bits.

 Nested parallelism
 ~~~~~~~~~~~~~~~~~~